muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 The agent said nothing but a glimmer could be seen in their eyes.

-Was this a tear or was this something else.
+Was this a tear or was this something else?.

 Before long, our eye contact was broken and the mortality agent began retreating to the back of the service room with the trolley.